Welcome to NJASP

 We are a non-profit professional association organized in 1958 for school psychologists working or living in New Jersey.

-Click here for Contact information
+Click here for Membership

 You do not have to commit to attending board meetings to be involved!
 We welcome and encourage new voices on our many committees.
 Check out NJASP Committees and be part of the conversation in whatever way fits with your interests and availability.